AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-microsoft-power-automate-integration.md

 ---
-title: Integrate an Adaptive Form with Microsoft® Power Automate
+title: How to integrate an Adaptive Form with Microsoft® Power Automate
 description: Integrate an Adaptive Form with Microsoft® Power Automate.
 hide: yes
 hidefromtoc: yes